Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/character_creation.md

 [Setups](item_setup.md) are predefined sets of skills and a way to generate the characteristics (this can be by rolling dices or assigning certain amount of points for example).
 Once a setup has been created it can be used in the creation of multiple characters.

-1. Go to [fas fa-suitcase]Items Directory
+1. Go to [fa-solid fa-suitcase]Items Directory
-2. Click on [fas fa-suitcase]Create Item
+2. Click on [fa-solid fa-suitcase]Create Item

     - Give the skill a name
     - Set _Type_ to _Setup_